hcodes1/bookmark/README.md

 * [ ] Add tags or categories to bookmarks
 * [ ] Import/export bookmark data as JSON
 * [ ] Add favicon and title preview in UI

-## 💡 Credits

-Built with ❤️ using pure HTML, CSS, and JavaScript.

-## 📜 License

-This project is open-source and available under the [MIT License](LICENSE).